-What Can a Handyman Do in Morgan in Morgan County, Illinois?
+What Can a Handyman Do Without a License in Morgan in Morgan County, Illinois?

 Illinois does not issue a single statewide “general contractor” license for typical handyman/general repair work; licensing is mostly trade-specific (notably plumbing at the state level) and permit-driven at the local level.
 In Morgan County, you typically need local permits (and often a city contractor registration/license if working inside a municipality), and you must not perform state-licensed plumbing work without an Illinois plumbing license.
 There is no statewide “handyman dollar-threshold exemption” that lets you do otherwise-licensed trades without the required trade license; local permit thresholds may still apply job-by-job.